 LAB MEDIA: Figure 1B Video editor: Please emphasize the peaks around the yellow vertical line at 3 ns in the graph.

-The histogram of the separation times between consecutive single-molecule bursts of recurring molecules showed that the first and second bursts arise from the same molecule [1].
+The histogram of the separation times between consecutive single-molecule bursts reports on recurring molecules for separation times faster than 100 milliseconds, where the first and second bursts arise from the same molecule [1].

 LAB MEDIA: Figure 2A

-The mean fluorescence lifetime histogram of all single-molecule bursts showed [1] subpopulations with a short mean lifetime [2] as well as with a long mean lifetime, which indicates that individual molecules undergo transitions between different average lifetime values within 100 milliseconds [3].
+The mean fluorescence lifetime histogram of all single-molecule bursts showed [1] subpopulations with a short characteristic fluorescence lifetime [2] as well as with a long characteristic fluorescence lifetime, which indicates that individual molecules undergo transitions between different average lifetime values slower than burst duration times, i.e., slower than few 10 milliseconds (same as in Fig. 1A) [3].

 LAB MEDIA: Figure 2B